LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 * The HTTP RPC request URI is /RPC .
 * Enter the command in the wallet and return the result is beautified; when using the HTTP RPC request, the original data in json format is returned.
 With regard to raw data, there are some things to note:
 * The amount is {"amount":467116432,"asset_id":"1.3.0"} format, where
   * The `asset_id` can be found by the `get_asset` command.
-The `asset_id` of the BTS is 1.3.0.
+The `asset_id` of the LLC is 1.3.0.
 Other assets have other ids.
   * amount is the value after the decimal point is removed.
-For example, BTS is `5 decimal` places.
-In the above example, it is actually 4671.16432 BTS.
+For example, LLC is `5 decimal` places.
+In the above example, it is actually 4671.16432 LLC.
 * The account is in the form of 1.2.xxxxx.
 Get account information via `get_account`
 * Operation type (op) is a numeric format, such as 0 for transfer operation